-A testicular ultrasound (sonogram) is a test that uses reflected sound waves to produce a picture of the testicles and scrotum.
-An ultrasound can show the long, tightly coiled tube that lies behind each testicle and collects sperm (epididymis) and the tube (vas deferens) that connects the testicles to the prostate gland.
+A testicular ultrasound (sonogram) is a test that uses reflected sound waves to show a picture of the testicles and scrotum.
+The test can show the long, tightly coiled tube that lies behind each testicle and collects sperm (epididymis).
+And it can show the tube (vas deferens) that connects the testicles to the prostate gland.
 The ultrasound does not use X-rays or other types of radiation.
-See a picture of the male reproductive system.

-A small handheld instrument called a transducer is passed back and forth over the scrotum.
-The transducer sends the sound waves to the computer which converts them into a picture that is displayed on a video monitor.
+A small handheld device called a transducer is passed back and forth over the scrotum.
+The device sends the sound waves to the computer, which turns them into a picture.
+This picture is shown on a video screen.
 The picture produced by ultrasound is called a sonogram, echogram, or scan.
-Pictures or videos of the ultrasound images may be saved as a permanent record.
+Pictures or videos of the ultrasound images may be saved.

 Why It Is Done

 Testicular ultrasound is done to:

 - Check a mass or pain in the testicles.

 - Find or check on an infection or swelling of the testicles or epididymis.

 - Check for twisting of the spermatic cord.
 This problem cuts off blood supply to the testicles (testicular torsion).

 - Check to see if testicular cancer has come back.

 - Check for fluid in the scrotum (hydrocele), fluid in the epididymis (spermatocele), blood in the scrotum (hematocele), or pus in the scrotum (pyocele).